mdavid626/lexis/README.md

 # Lexis

-Compiler for `IFJ10` language, which is a subset of FreeBASIC; written in C.
+Interpreter of `IFJ10` language, which is a subset of FreeBASIC; written in C.

 ## Usage
 The project can be compiled using `gcc` and `make`.